WPCloudDeploy/wp-cloud-deploy/README.md

 5.3.2
 ------
 * Tweak: WPAPP - Add text on server upgrade tab to indicate that installing php 8.2 is optional.
+* Fix: WPAPP - WP_CACHE constant needs to be set with the --raw option when using wp-cli.
 * Fix: WPAPP - Spelling error on the low disk space notification message.

 5.3.1